wtbarras/AthMetric/README.md

 ```
 This will run the init_db_command() function from the db.py file.
 The database will be created in the instance directory, which is not meant to be tracked in version control.

+# UI
+Currently I am using MDL to handle most of the UI work.
+Eventually I would like it to have a somewhat more unique look, but for now it just needs to not look terrible.

 # Tests
 Testing will be done with pytest.
 Currently there are none, but they're coming soon.